Common Questions About Coaching

 -

-The International Coaching Federation defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
+The International Coaching Federation (ICF) defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
+I value this definition because it emphasizes partnership.
+Coaching is not something done to you; it is work we do together.

 -